Shepherd's Rod: The Shepherd's Rod fractures

 On April 9, 1959, a group of Branch Davidians sent a protest letter to the General Conference of Seventh-day Adventists clarifying their opposition to Mrs. Houteff's predictions and their rationale for doing so.

-Houteff and the Executive Council published an open challenge to the Seventh-day Adventist Church leadership shortly before the termination of the 42 months on April 22, 1959.
+Florence Houteff and the Executive Council published an open challenge to the Seventh-day Adventist Church leadership shortly before the termination of the 42 months on April 22, 1959.
 Mrs. Houteff's challenge stated that the fulfillment of her prediction would determine whether her late husband's message was true or not.

 April 22, 1959, passed without the predicted events materializing.
 Confusion and embarrassment set in and the Davidian movement continued to fracture.
 Many adherents left.

 In 1962, another group of Davidians sent a protest letter to Seventh-day Adventist Church leadership, rejecting Houteff's 42-month prediction.
 This group went to California to reorganize and continue the distribution of Houteff's original literature.
 These individuals became the forerunners of the Davidian Seventh-day Adventist Association of today.

-Houteff announced her intention to disband the Davidian organization, with the assets to be sold off and the proceeds disbursed among her Executive Council.
+Florence Houteff announced her intention to disband the Davidian organization, with the assets to be sold off and the proceeds disbursed among her Executive Council.
 This arrangement was opposed by many members.
 She and the Executive Council members that remained loyal to her resigned on March 1, 1962, took five thousand dollars in cash with them, and left the remaining assets in the hands of a lawyer for distribution.

 Most of the Mount Carmel Center property ended up in the hands of the EE Ranch, but the Branch Davidians retained a core 77 acre around the administrative building.